coderaiser/cloudcmd/HELP.md

 ### User Menu

 You can enable `user menu` with help of a flag `--user-menu` (consider that file rename using `F2` will be disabled).
-When you press `F2` Cloud Commander will a file `.cloudcmd.menu.js` by walking up parent directories, if can't read it will try to read `~/.cloudcmd.menu.js`.
+When you press `F2` Cloud Commander will read a file `.cloudcmd.menu.js` by walking up parent directories, if can't read it will try to read `~/.cloudcmd.menu.js`.
 Let's consider example `user menu` works file:

 ```js